jsmolka/blog/content/posts/progress-report-3/index.md

 }
 ```

 This approach can be optimized by storing template function pointers inside the array.
-Flags, registers and immediate values which occur inside the ten, extended from eight, most significant bits can be passed as template parameters and are therefore optimized by the compiler.
+Flags, registers and immediate values that occur inside the ten, extended from eight, most significant bits can be passed as template parameters and are therefore optimized by the compiler.
 Doing this also eliminates the necessity to extract these values later in the instruction handler.

 ```cpp
 std::array<void(ARM::*)(u16), 1024> ARM::instr_thumb = {